-Tony Meyrick is the Cathedral Supervisor of St Mary’s Catholic Cathedral in Perth and spends many of his working hours within the majestic confines of the city’s largest place of worship.
+Tony Meyrick is the Cathedral Manager at St Mary’s Catholic Cathedral in Perth and spends many of his working hours within the majestic confines of the city’s largest place of worship.

 A father of 3 boys and grandfather of 3 girls and a boy he spends all of his holidays travelling incorporating trips to Sydney or London where his children and their wives live.

 Tony’s background is in ICT with 21 years’ experience running his own information technology business and then working for the company for a further six years after he sold it.